Child Custody Modification

 The rule regarding changed circumstances applies only when there has already been a final judicial determination of custody.
 A final judicial determination is an order or decision by the court that is no longer subject to appeal or review by a higher court.
 The rule on changed circumstances does not apply when there is no final judicial determination set by the court.

-A custody order that is stipulated by the parties can also be considered as a final judicial determination under the circumstances.
-The changed circumstances rule will also apply in this case and the parent requesting the change in custody must prove why it is necessary to change the current custody order.
+A custody order that the parties stipulate can also be considered a final judicial determination under the circumstances.
+The changed circumstances rule will also apply in this case, and the parent requesting the change in custody must prove why it is necessary to change the current custody order.